Hezy4/Jarvis/README.md

 An AI using GPT-2 and tensorflow

-This project is BETA TESTING
+This project is for TESTING

 To start, please install python onto your computer.
 Next, learn the basics. the point of this AI is for people to have fun learning coding, and its worth it!